Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: Abstract

 \section{Abstract}

 This contribution reports the study of a set of molecular electronic-structure reorganization representations related to light-induced electronic transitions, modeled in the framework of time-dependent density-functional response theory.
-More precisely, the work related in this paper deals with the consequences, for the electronic transitions natural-orbital characterization, that are inherent to the use of auxiliary many-body wavefunctions constructed \textit{a posteriori} and assigned to excited states — since time-dependent density-functional response theory does not provide excited state ansätze in its native formulation.
+More precisely, the work related in this paper deals with the consequences, for the electronic transitions natural-orbital characterization, that are inherent to the use of auxiliary many-body wavefunctions constructed \textit{a posteriori} and assigned to excited states — since time-dependent density-functional response theory does not provide excited state ansatze in its native formulation.
 Three types of such auxiliary many-body wavefunctions are studied, and the structure and spectral properties of the relevant matrices (the one-electron reduced difference and transition density matrices) is discussed and compared with the native equation-of-motion time-dependent density functional response theory picture of an electronic transition — we see for instance that within this framework the detachment and attachment density matrices can be derived without diagonalizing the one-body reduced difference density matrix.
-The common ``departure/arrival'' wavefunction-based representation of the electronic transitions computed with this method is discussed, and two such common ``departure/arrival'' density-based pictures are also compared. \\ $\;$ \\ \textit{Keywords: Molecular electronic excited states; electronic-structure reorganization; one-body reduced density matrices.}
+The common ``departure/arrival'' wavefunction-based representations of electronic transitions are also extensively discussed. \\ $\;$ \\ \textit{Keywords: Molecular electronic transitions; electronic structure theory; one-body reduced density matrices; natural orbitals.}